-Technically, lepidolite isn't a gemstone.
+Technically, the lepidolite crystal isn't a gemstone.
 Instead, it's a mineral in the mica group.
-In fact, the lepidolite mineral is the most common lithium-bearing mineral on the planet.
+The lepidolite mineral is the most common lithium-bearing mineral on the planet.
 However, it is somewhat rare overall, as the lithium needed for its creation isn't widely available.

 Lepidolite crystals tend to be at least semi-translucent.
 Light can pass through at least sections of the gemstone.
 At times, the stones may be fully transparent.

-When it comes to colors, purple lepidolite is the most widely known.
-Usually, the stone is a lilac or lavender color hue.
-However, it also comes in additional colors.
+When it comes to colours, purple lepidolite is the most widely known.
+Usually, the stone is a lilac, purple or lavender colour hue, but it can also be dark purple.
+However, it also comes in additional colours.
 Pink lepidolite is about as common as purple.
 Red also has a similar occurrence rate.
-All three of those colors can occur due to the presence of manganese, altering the stone's hue.
+All three of those colours can occur due to the presence of manganese, altering the stone's hue.

-On occasion, lepidolite crystals can take on a grayish tint, especially with darker pieces.
-When it comes to rare colors, yellow is among them.
-At times, lepidolite may even be clear, though this may be the rarest option.
+Occasionally, lepidolite crystals can take on a grayish tint, especially with darker pieces.
+When it comes to rare colours, yellow is among them.
+Sometimes, a lepidolite crystal may even be clear, though this may be the rarest option.

 The History of Lepidolite

-The name lepidolite is actually derived from "\lepidos," which is the Greek word for scale.
+The mineral was first described in 1792 by a German scientist named Martin Klaproth, who named the stone lepidolite derived from "lepidos," the Greek word for scale.
 It speaks to the stone's structure involving micaceous plates.
 Known also as the Dragon's Scale Stone, this purple gemstone speaks to mystery and fantasy.

 When it comes to a claim to fame, lepidolite's chemical makeup is what made it a star in the earlier 1900s.
 As a major source of lithium, it had economic value.
 Plus, lepidolite can be used in glass and enamel production and can be a source of flaked mica.